Sailing in Off-season – Charter a Yacht During Winter in the Mediterranean

 We’re all used to sailing in summer, aren’t we?
 It’s the time of the year when the weather conditions are ideal for leisure sailors.
 You can relax on the boat while cruising the calm waters, refresh yourself with a swim in a secret bay, and dine in waterfront restaurants packed with tourists.

 But not everyone is looking for this type of sailing vacation.
 Some experienced sailors are unbothered by the sun and restaurants and are looking for challenging sailing experiences during which their sails can harness the power of the chilly wind.
-Therefore, they aim for off‑season sailing.
+Therefore, they aim for winter sailing.

-Why You Should Consider Sailing in Off-season?
+Why You Should Consider Sailing in Winter?

 Your sailing vacation is usually based on the weather factor.
 When the weather is nice, you casually sail the sea.
 But weather during colder months poses certain challenges some seasoned sailors enjoy.